samhains/samhains.github.io/blog/_posts/studio/2018-05-01-project-development-studio-final.md

 This is an extension of my on-going interest in exploring dystopian narratives through interactive audio-visual installation.<br />

-It is also an extension, and advancement of the system that I built last year for the Winter show that is documented here.  <br />
+It is also an extension, and advancement of the system that I built last year for the Winter show.  <br />

 **247 News**<br>
-A generate news station which takes text as its input, real-time scrapes the internet for content and repurposes it as 'news'.
+A generative news station which takes text as its input, real-time scrapes the internet and repurposes content as 'news'.

 {% include vimeo-player.html id=261682224 %}